filippofavali/TAG2G/README.md

     cd ..local_path/TAG2G/Featurization
     python FeatureEmbedding.py --store_npy

-    - alwaiys check to have a config.yml file related to the training in the your model_path to load parameters from
+    - always check to have a config.yml file related to the training in the your model_path to load parameters from

     cd ../FeaturesDiffuseStyle/mydiffusion_beat_twh
     python sample.py --tst_path=data/val_features --save_dir --model_path 'TWH_mymodel4_512_cinematic/model005379000.pt' --max_length 0 --tst_prefix 'val_2023_v0_023'

+    if you want to run with interlocutor gesture clusters you have to add

+    --use_inter_clusters when calling sample.py

     Ways of use:
     1. only tst_path --> data is alredy been featurized (text and audio) as .npy files, load everything from that dir
     2. tst_path & tst_prefix --> load only that sample's features from tst_path directory
     3. if only tst_prefix --> (NOT IMPLEMENTED) script to be built to avoid any kind of previous featurization of the script

-Change accordingly both tst_path, model_path, and sample name; be sure to have val dataset featurized using Featurization over both trn and val dataset (change in the FeaturesConfig.py the parameter dataset_root to val one in your dataset folder)
+Change accordingly both tst_path, model_path, and tst_prefix; be sure to have val dataset featurized using Featurization over both trn and val dataset (change in the FeaturesConfig.py the parameter dataset_root to val one in your dataset folder)